patrickkillalea/ElectronGameNews/Readme.md

 #Run
 ---

-Run your application by entering following command in your command prompt
+Run your application by entering following command in your command prompt from the ElectronGameNews directory

 ```
 	gulp run